terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`; Optional
 A default value for the input scope can be provided.

-The value can also be provided via the `rbl-defaults.value` or the `rbl-input.value` RBL Framework calculation value.
+The value can also be provided via the `rbl-defaults.value` or the `rbl-input.value` RBLe Framework calculation value.

 #### IKaInputModel.label

 Property Type: `string`; Optional
 A label for the input scope can be provided.

-The value can also be provided via the `rbl-value[@id=='l' + name].value` or the `rbl-input.label` RBL Framework calculation value.
+The value can also be provided via the `rbl-value[@id=='l' + name].value` or the `rbl-input.label` RBLe Framework calculation value.

 #### IKaInputModel.placeHolder

 Property Type: `string`; Optional
 A [placeholder](#https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#placeholder) for the input scope can be provided.

-The value can also be provided via the `rbl-value[@id=='ph' + name].value` or the `rbl-input.placeholder` RBL Framework calculation value.
+The value can also be provided via the `rbl-value[@id=='ph' + name].value` or the `rbl-input.placeholder` RBLe Framework calculation value.

 #### IKaInputModel.hideLabel

 Property Type: `boolean`; Optional
 A value for the input scope determining whether the label should be hidden can be provided.

-The value can also be provided via a RBL Framework calculation value.
+The value can also be provided via a RBLe Framework calculation value.
 If `rbl-input.label == '-1'`, the label will be hidden.

 #### IKaInputModel.help.title

 Property Type: `string`; Optional
 Provide a `title` for contextual help to the input scope containing HTML markup.

-The value can also be provided via the `rbl-value[@id=='h' + name + 'Title'].value` or the `rbl-input.help-title` RBL Framework calculation value.
+The value can also be provided via the `rbl-value[@id=='h' + name + 'Title'].value` or the `rbl-input.help-title` RBLe Framework calculation value.

 #### IKaInputModel.help.content

 Property Type: `string`; Optional
 Provide `content` for contextual help to the input scope containing HTML markup.

-The value can also be provided via the `rbl-value[@id=='h' + name].value` or the `rbl-input.help` RBL Framework calculation value.
+The value can also be provided via the `rbl-value[@id=='h' + name].value` or the `rbl-input.help` RBLe Framework calculation value.

 #### IKaInputModel.help.width

 Property Type: `number`; Optional
 Provide a width for contextual help to the input scope.
-If the help is to be rendered with [Bootstrap popovers](#https://getbootstrap.com/docs/5.0/components/popovers/#options) and RBL Framework, the `width` can be provided.
+If the help is to be rendered with [Bootstrap popovers](#https://getbootstrap.com/docs/5.0/components/popovers/#options) and RBLe Framework, the `width` can be provided.
 The default value is `250`.

-The value can also be provided via the `rbl-input.help-width` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.help-width` RBLe Framework calculation value.

 #### IKaInputModel.iconHtml